01-edu/public/subjects/explain.en.md

 "How did you do it?"

 The commissioner thanks you for delivering the suspect.
-He now asks you how did you get into his trail.
+He now asks you how did you get onto his trail.

 Write an `explain.sh` file that: